-Ecotoxicology testing was undertaken using acute and chronic testing with several organisms.
+Ecotoxicology testing was undertaken by DHI using acute and chronic testing with several organisms.

 The conclusion is that algae and fish appeared to be unaffected by the effluent, even at high concentrations.
-Under certain high concentrations the effluent may impact copepods (DHI 2015b).
+Under certain high concentrations the effluent may impact copepods [16].

-None of the chemical species in the discharged process water was assessed to be Persistent Bio-accumulative Toxic (PBT) or very Persistent very Bio-accumulative (vPvB).
+None of the chemical species in the discharged process water was assessed to be Persistent Bioaccumulative Toxic (PBT) or very Persistent very Bio-accumulative (vPvB).